amnesiiac/amnesiiac.github.io/_posts/2024-01-06-shell-exec-eval-source.md

 ### # difference between eval, exec, source
 1 eval: execute a cmd.
-2 exec execute a cmd in new proc, with currrent proc terminated.
+2 exec: execute a cmd in new proc, with currrent proc terminated.
 3 source: execute script in current proc.